kyroskoh/minesweeper-mvp/README.md

 - **Experimental features causing build failures**: The `optimizeCss` experimental feature has been disabled for stability
 - **TypeScript compilation errors**: Ensure all imports are correctly typed and files exist
 - **Docker build fails with "Cannot find module '@/...'"**: The `.dockerignore` file was excluding `tsconfig.json`, preventing TypeScript path mapping resolution in Docker builds.
 Fixed by allowing `tsconfig.json` in Docker context.

+### Proxy Issues

+If you're experiencing issues with right-click or long press functionality behind a reverse proxy:

+1. **Check Nginx/Apache Configuration**: Ensure your proxy configuration includes the headers mentioned in the Deployment section
+2. **Browser Console Errors**: Look for any JavaScript errors in your browser's developer console
+3. **Touch Events**: Some proxies might strip or modify certain headers needed for proper touch event handling
+4. **WebSocket Connection**: Ensure WebSocket connections are properly forwarded if using Next.js development server

 ### Docker Issues